fontlabcom/getgo-fonts/getgo-fonts/apache/zotosans/zotosans-georgian.md

-## Coto Sans Georgian
+## Zoto Sans Georgian

-Coto Sans Georgian is a design for the Georgian script.
+Zoto Sans Georgian is a design for the Georgian script.

 It contains 127 glyphs and 1 OpenType features, and supports 127 characters from the Unicode blocks: Georgian, Georgian Supplement.